musicalmaya12/TeamRocket/README.md

 ### How the application is implemented

 #### Creating our database of songs
 The song data was obtained from the GeniusAPI.
-To use this API we needed to pass in name of artiste to find and their associated top songs.
-We used MTVBase top artiste we found on github.
-We passed this into the genius API object in this format
+To use this API we needed to pass in the name of the artiste to find their associated top songs.
+We used MTVBase top artistes we found on GitHub.
+We passed this into the GeniusAPI object in this format
 ```
 genius = Genius(TOKEN, retries=3)
 songs = genius.search_artist(artiste, sort="popularity", max_songs=SONG_COUNT)
 ```

-This data was is not labelled and postprocessing steps had to be done in the processing stage.
-The API was slow and can take a large amount of time to fully get all the songs.
+This data was not labelled and postprocessing steps had to be done in the processing stage.
+The API was slow and took a large amount of time to fully get all the songs.
 An alternative to this approach would have been to use the million songs dataset `http://millionsongdataset.com` which has labelled data in a bag of words format.
-The draw back to using it is that we lose the word ordering and sentence-piece module in Flair would not understand word ordering.
+The draw back to using it is that we lose the word ordering and the sentence-piece module in Flair would not understand word ordering.

 #### Creating our API using FastAPI
 To quickly set up the backend, we used FastAPI `https://fastapi.tiangolo.com`.
 We exposed two endpoints
-1. `/get_mood` to accept post request from the client.
-This endpoint return the sentiment and the list of songs curated for that sentiment and takes in the phrase.
-It returns 400 response code for bad request
+1. `/get_mood` to accept post requests from the client.
+This endpoint returns the sentiment and the list of songs curated for that sentiment and takes in the phrase.
+It returns 400 response code for bad request.
-2. `health` to return health of the app.
+2. `health` to return the health of the app.

 ![image](https://user-images.githubusercontent.com/109922285/206603286-6990eecb-99d7-4f07-b93e-c4bef79e6828.png)
 FastAPI